bundlewrap/bundlewrap/docs/content/items/routeros.md

 also used to select items to be purged.

 For some types of items, not all subitems can be deleted.
-For example `/interface/bridge/vlan` will also list dynamic vlans which are not configured and can thus not be removed.
-They automatically appear/disappear with the bridgeports using them.
+For example `/interface/bridge/vlan` will also list dynamic VLANs which are not configured and can thus not be removed.
+They automatically appear/disappear with the bridge ports using them.

 In these cases, additional attributes can be specified in the `keep` option.
-Any item on the switch that has any attribute matching the `keep`-Filter will also be retained and not purged.
+Any item on the node that has any attribute matching the `keep` filter will also be retained and not purged.

 ```
         "/interface/bridge/vlan": {